Akasa Air

-SNV Aviation Private Limited, d/b/a Akasa Air, is an Indian low-cost airline headquartered in Mumbai, Maharashtra, India.
-It was founded by Vinay Dube and Aditya Ghosh, with investor Rakesh Jhunjhunwala holding a 46% stake in the airline.
+Akasa Air is an Indian low-cost airline headquartered in Mumbai, Maharashtra.
+It was founded in 2021 by a team that included Vinay Dube and Aditya Ghosh, with investor Rakesh Jhunjhunwala holding a major stake in the airline.
+The airline began commercial operations on 7 August 2022.
+As of January 2026, the airline flies to 31 destinations including six international destinations with an all-Boeing 737 MAX fleet.